timeplus-io/homebrew-timeplus/README.md

 **Step 5: Terminate the Proton Server**

-To stop the server, use `CTRL+C` in the server terminal.
+To stop the server, use `Ctrl+C` in the server terminal.

 ## Upgrade/Delete